Multi-Server Coordination#

 LMCache INFO: MP coordinator listening on http://0.0.0.0:9300

-The CLI accepts --host, --port, --instance-timeout, --health-check-interval, --eviction-check-interval, --eviction-ratio, --trigger-watermark, --blend-chunk-size, and --blend-probe-stride; any flag overrides the matching environment variable below.
+The CLI accepts --host, --port, --instance-timeout, --health-check-interval, --eviction-check-interval, --eviction-ratio, --trigger-watermark, --chunk-size, --hash-algorithm, --blend-probe-stride, and --timeout-keep-alive; any flag overrides the matching environment variable below.
 See lmcache coordinator for details.
 Equivalently, the coordinator can still be launched as a module with python3 -m lmcache.v1.mp_coordinator.

 Configuration#